 I believe travel should never be about counting countries or passport stamps but making memories and cherishing them!

 “One’s destination is never a place, but a new way of seeing things.” – Henry Miller

-I’m a computer Engineer by profession but I enjoy art, travelling, planning the travels, journaling and blogging about the weekend micro getaways and vacations trips Outside Suburbia!!
+I’m a computer Engineer by profession but I enjoy art, traveling, planning the travels, journaling, and blogging about our weekend micro getaways and vacation trips OutsideSuburbia!
 This is a journal of those journeys of food, fun, fashion, family… ramblings on art… life outside sometimes inside our suburbia!
-This is also an attempt to get me and the family to fall in love with the city that we have lived in for eons and never got to know better, a city that we had taken for granted all these years!
+This is also an attempt to get me and the family to fall in love with the city of Dallas that we have lived in for eons and never got to know better, a city that we had taken for granted all these years!